 - HERE (or COME if you prefer) – HERE is used to call your dog to you.

-- HEEL – HEEL is the position of a dog while walking next to you, his/her shoulder should be right near your thigh.
+- HEEL – HEEL is the position of a dog while walking or sitting next to you, his/her shoulder should be right near your thigh.

 - OKAY – this is a release command, basically tells your dog were done training, go be a dog.